-Studies show that students who work have a higher retention rate than students who do not work while in school — especially freshmen.
-Campus employment can actually help freshmen acclimate to college life.
+Studies show that students who work have a higher retention rate than students who do not work while in school – especially freshmen.
+Campus employment can help freshmen acclimate to college life.
 They become better acquainted with faculty and staff and the workplace is a great way to meet other students and build friendships.
-As a result, they get connected to campus life faster.
-As they continue working, students develop practical and transferrable skills including Time Management, Problem Solving, and Leadership; all of which aid to support their academic achievement.
+Student employment offers students the opportunity to explore career options, develop practical and transferrable skills, and integrate classroom learning with the work experience.

 Do students need Federal Work-Study to get a job?

 NO. In fact, nearly 2000 undergraduates work on campus each year and fewer than half of them have work-study.
 However, if your student does have a work-study award, they will have an advantage over those students who do not since the work-study award pays a large portion of the hourly wage.